When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 They would prefer that you use their solution, but using another method will not void the warranty.
 They only want you to buy their solution because that's money in their pocket.

-Tip: Check out this complete article on the seven ways you can descale your Nespresso machine at home.
+Tip: Check out this complete article on the seven ways to descale your Nespresso machine at home.

 Use your own coffee